This will be the first in a series of posts where I write an in-depth profile of each dental school in the UK.

 I have to admit, if you ask me, I’d tell you I’m training at The Royal London Dental School.
 I prefer this name and I feel I am more accurate that if I were to call it “Barts” (which it is commonly known as) since all of the dental teaching is here, St Bartholomew’s Hospital is used for the medical teaching.

-I should stress, that despite their being a long history to this great school, it is by no means dated.
+I should stress, that despite there being a long history to this great school, it is by no means dated.
 Quite the opposite actually, in Spring 2014 the School of Dentistry moved into brand new premises: The Royal London Dental Hospital.
 It’s a state of the art Hospital that houses the most modern and technologically advanced equipment in the UK.

 The Royal London Dental School is located in Whitechapel, East London.

 Whitechapel is an interesting area – although I’ve spent most of my life in and around London, I can’t say that I’d ever spent time in Whitechapel before I started studying here.
-That’s not because it isn’t a nice area, its just that I’m more familiar with West London as its the side of the city where I live.
+That’s not because it isn’t a nice area, it’s just that I’m more familiar with West London as its the side of the city where I live.

 There is dental relevance to this because many people in the local area chew paan and can often come in to receive treatment by dental students at the Royal London Dental Hospital.
 In our Dental Public Health teaching, we study the oral health data for the local area (Tower Hamlets Borough) and these findings are translated accurately into the clinics.

 Paan is a preparation combining betel leaf with areca nut and sometimes also with tobacco.
 It is chewed for its stimulant and psychoactive effects.
 After chewing it is either spat out or swallowed but its use is correlated with oral cancers.
-This is worth knowing before interview as it is something you can mention should they ask you to talk about what’s unique about studying at Barts and The London.
+This is worth knowing before the interview as it is something you can mention should they ask you to talk about what’s unique about studying at Barts and The London.

 Another thing worth knowing is that Whitechapel is in the London Borough of Tower Hamlets, where there is a relatively high incidence of tuberculosis so it is recommended that students get the BCG vaccine.
-I hope I have not scared any prospective dental students with this fact, I don’t write this to scare you, only for transparency and again, this information could serve you well in interview as it shows you have done some research.
+I hope I have not scared any prospective dental students with this fact, I don’t write this to scare you, only for transparency and again, this information could serve you well in an interview as it shows you have done some research.

 East London is the younger, cooler, edgier side of the city.
-But London as a city in general is one of the most exciting, vibrant and diverse in the world!
+But London as a city, in general, is one of the most exciting, vibrant and diverse in the world!

 It’s the perfect place to be a student, and you’ll be in the area for at least 5 years.
 If you’re not from London or haven’t spent a lot of time in this city, I’d definitely come and check it out at least!
-If you end up moving to London to study dentistry, you’ll have plenty opportunities across the five years to try and explore every little nook and cranny of this city.
+If you end up moving to London to study dentistry, you’ll have plenty of opportunities across the five years to try and explore every little nook and cranny of this city.

 The dental school is a stone’s throw away from Brick Lane, Shoreditch, Spitalfields and not far from Stratford, where the London 2012 Olympics was hosted and where you can find a huge Westfield mall.
-The closest big park is probably Victoria Park, its an awesome space – especially in the warmer summer months.
+The closest big park is probably Victoria Park, it’s an awesome space – especially in the warmer summer months.

 Whitechapel is well connected; it has an Overground station as well as being on the District and Hammersmith & City Lines.
 And things will get better in the next couple of years because there is going to be a Crossrail station for Whitechapel opening in September 2018.